moretona/moreton-management-netlify/site/content/_index.md

 image: img/office-1516329_1280.jpg
 blurb:
   heading: Who are you?
-  text: With over ten years experience in software development, from starting as a
+  text: Andrew works with companies to help them manage their engineering change
-    hands-on individual contributor to leading diverse teams of developers, we've seen it all.
-We've worked with everyone from early stage startups to high growth fintechs and national banks.
+    and achieve success.
+With over ten years experience in software development working with early stage startups, high growth fintechs and banks as an individual contributor and as a leader of diverse teams of developers, his expertise lie in engineering management, Agile and software team building.
 intro:
   heading: What we offer
   text: "We can tailor our services to your needs, so get in touch to schedule a